Ryu7ken/aws-cloudops/AutoScale-LoadBalancer.md

 <h2>Achieving high availability with AWS Auto Scaling Group (ASG) and Application Load Balancer (ALB) Integration</h2>

-<h3>Below is the step by step guide to setup your scalable system:</h3>
+<h3>Below is the step by step guide to auto-scale your system:</h3>

 ***Step-1:*** Go to VPC console and create a VPC.